GLOBAL MARKETS-Global equities rise, gold falls after Russia avoids default

 European stocks closed higher as peace talks to end the Russia-Ukraine conflict continued amid heavy fighting.

-The U.S. dollar index bounced back from recent declines following comments from Federal Reserve officials on interest rates that supported the currency, while the dollar was at a fresh six-year high against the yen and the euro eased.
+The U.S. dollar index bounced back from recent declines as Federal Reserve officials said the central bank may need to be more aggressive to deal with inflation, while the dollar hit a fresh six-year high against the yen.

 Gold prices were on track for their biggest weekly drop in nearly four months, in the wake of the Fed interest rate hike and a rebound in the U.S dollar.